In the second half of 2013, Melbourne switched off their analog TV signals and switch to digital only TV.

 If you have an older TV which is in good condition then you may decide that you want to keep it and add a Digital Set Top box.
 There are many different types of Digital Set Top boxes all ranging in price and quality.
 If you buy a Standard Definition Set-top box (SDTV) then you will not be able to get any of the new FREEVIEW channels which are broadcast in digital.
 If you buy a High Definition Set-top box (HDTV) then you will get all of the FREEVIEW digital channels.
 Click here for more information.

 There are a number of reasons why you may have poor digital television reception.
-Here are some of the common problems but please visit our FAQ page for further information:
+Here are some of the common problems:

 - An incorrectly set up antenna.
 You need to ensure that your antenna is: